binipringle/contracts/_texts/0-outline.md

 Questions to ask: How did the court determine what a reasonable person would have thought?
 What facts did the court rely on?
 What facts support a counterargument that a reasonable person would have thought in a way?

-## B. Subjective theory of interpretation
+## Subjective theory of interpretation

 Under the "subjective theory" of interpretation the court would evaluate what both people actually thought (by indirect evidence) and the court would only find a contract if there had been a "meeting of the minds."
 The subjective test allows for differences between people and aims to prevent contracts being formed by accident.
 The problem with the subjective theory of interpretation is that it is extremely difficult to determine what people actually thought.
 The subjective theory approach was taken by the trial court in Embry, where the jury was instructed that if they found that both parties expressed the intent to contract with the other party for the plaintiff’s employment for one year, they should find that the parties thereby entered into a contract.
 At appeal, the court questioned whether this jury instruction was a correct statement of law, asking whether the formation of a contract depended on the intention of the then plaintiff and the then defendant or on the words spoken by both parties.
 The higher court took the objective theory approach which resulted in a reversal of the lower court's ruling.